blank Seasonal Newborn Baby Clothing Buying Guide – Mamas & Papas UK

 Bodysuits

-Babies aren’t able to regulate their body temperature, which makes it important that you dress them appropriately according to the temperature surrounding them.
+Babies can’t regulate their body temperature, so it's important to dress them appropriately based on the temperature around them.
+Choosing the right baby clothes is key.
 As a general rule of thumb, you should dress a newborn in an extra layer to yourself.
 Usually this will be in the form of a newborn bodysuit (or vest) layered underneath their sleepsuit.
-These can be sleeveless (great for Spring/Summer); short-sleeved (ideal all year-round) or long-sleeved bodysuits (for very cold temperatures) under their sleepsuit.
+These can be sleeveless (great for spring/summer), short-sleeved (ideal all year-round) or long-sleeved bodysuits (for very cold temperatures) under their sleepsuit.

 Babies born in September & October

 These months can often be quite mild, but you’ll still dress your little one in long-sleeved sleepsuits.
-And as it’s advised that you dress baby in an extra layer to what you’re wearing you will layer this over a bodysuit - a short-sleeved newborn bodysuit is probably most suitable.
+Whether you’re shopping for baby boy clothes or baby girl clothes, it’s advised that you dress baby in an extra layer to what you’re wearing - you will layer this over a bodysuit, a short-sleeved newborn bodysuit is probably most suitable.
 Stock up on both of these – our multipacks, available in a variety of colours, as well as white, are a cost-effective and handy way to do this.
-It’s worth considering it will soon be getting colder so looking ahead you could start to purchase some winter newborn clothing essentials, such as a knitted hat, mittens, booties, maybe some long-sleeved bodysuits and a cosy pramsuit (see below!) so you’re prepared for when it does.
+It’s worth considering that it will soon be getting colder, so looking ahead, you could start purchasing some winter newborn clothing essentials, such as a knitted hat, mittens, booties, maybe some long-sleeved bodysuits, and a cosy pramsuit (see below!), so you’re prepared for when it does.
 If you do, go for a slightly bigger size (3-6 months or even 6-9 months) so that they fit throughout winter.

 November, December, January, February, March